5 Winter Health Conditions Telehealth Can Treat (and What to Do if Your “Cold” Is COVID-19)

 The most common root cause is respiratory and flu-like illnesses that are largely viral and don’t require antibiotics.
 What they do require is tons of rest, fluids, and medicine.

 Whether you have the flu or a common cold, you likely got it from airborne droplets through a sneeze, cough, or a contaminated surface.
 While most people feel terrible for three to five days, taking antiviral medications like Tamiflu or Relenza within the first 48 hours will greatly improve your health.
 Coughing and general tiredness can linger for two weeks or more, so don’t be concerned if you’re not at your best after a few days.
-But if your symptoms don’t improve or worsen, or you develop new ones, consult a Care on Location provider.

 2. Seasonal depression